zaidarain1/kit/packages/kit/README.md

 ## Customization
 The `KitProvider` wrapper can accept an optional config object.

-The settings are described in more detailed in the sequence
+The settings are described in more detailed in the Sequence Kit documentation.

 ```js